Take the plunge: Wonderful waterfall walks

 The waterfall-fed river after heavy rain.
 Image: Bert Kaufman / Flickr

 Like Barnaline, Glen Orchy has lots to offer besides the rushing waters of the Eas Urchaidh waterfall.
-There’s a picturesque picnic spot at Catnish beside a glittering river, and the slopes of several Munros overlook the forests.
-The West Highland Way https://www.westhighlandway.org/ passes nearby.
+The slopes of several Munros overlook the forests and the West Highland Way passes through Bridge of Orchy at the head of the glen.

 A popular destination for sports enthusiasts, Glen Orchy is a brilliant spot to start your adventure whether you are mountain biking, cycling, hillwalking, horse riding, or even kayaking.
 Accessible but wild, there are no waymarked trails here, but loads to explore.

-- Trail: No waymarked trails, but paths lead uphill into the forest and to the riverside picnic benches at Catnish.
+- Trail: No waymarked trails, but paths lead uphill into the forest.

 - Nearest town: Bridge of Orchy

-- Look out for: The steep slopes and sharp peak of Beinn Mhic Mhonaidh https://www.walkhighlands.co.uk/argyll/beinn-mhic-mhonaidh.shtml, one of the most scenic hill climbs Scotland has to offer.
+- Look out for: The steep slopes and sharp peak of Beinn Mhic Mhonaidh, one of the most scenic hill climbs Scotland has to offer.

 Waterfalls near Fort WilliamWithin easy reach of Fort William, Glen Righ has no less than eight waterfalls tumbling down the mountainside next to the trail, with the big daddy of them all, Inchree Falls, at the top.
 Not too far away, Loch Arkaig has a beautiful picnic spot at the base of a waterfall, known as the Witches Cauldron.
 Those up for a more challenging walk can visit the exquisite Allt Muich Butterfly Reserve at the top of the hill.